oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-to-Other-Microservices/non-helidon-rest-clients.md

 ![](../../../../common/images/customer.logo2.png)

-# Migration of Monolith to Cloud Native

-##  Helidon for Cloud Native

-## Non Helidon clients of a micro service
+# Migration of Monolith to Cloud Native - Non Helidon clients of a micro service

+## Introduction

 The RestClient model in Helidon makes it really simple to program access to another micro-service, but sometimes you will be using something that isn't itself a micro-service to talk to a REST endpoint.
 It may be that you just haven't got round to updating that code to be Helidon based, or perhaps you never intend to.
 In that case you probably do not want to bring in the entire Helidon MP stack and change the client to being Helidon based !